 - Personnel plan

-Even if you’re in the very beginning stages of your business, these financial statements can still work for you.
-Developing your financial plan from basic numbers is both possible and very helpful.
+Even if you’re in the very beginning stages, these financial statements can still work for you.

-You’ll also list your operating expenses, which are the expenses associated with running your business that aren’t incurred directly by making a sale.
+You’ll also list your operating expenses, which are the expenses associated with running your business that isn’t directly associated with making a sale.
 They’re the fixed expenses that don’t fluctuate depending on the strength or weakness of your revenue in a given month—think rent, utilities, and insurance.

 Gross Margin – Operating Expenses = Operating Income

-Depending on how you classify some of your expenses, your operating income will typically be equivalent to your “earnings before interest, taxes, depreciation, and amortization” (EBITDA)—basically, how much money you made in profit before you take your accounting and tax obligations into consideration.
-This is also called your “profit before interest and taxes,” gross profit, and “contribution to overhead”—many names, but they all refer to the same number.
+Depending on how you classify some of your expenses, your operating income will typically be equivalent to your “earnings before interest, taxes, depreciation, and amortization” (EBITDA).
+This is basically, how much money you made in profit before you take your accounting and tax obligations into consideration.
+It may also be called your “profit before interest and taxes,” gross profit, and “contribution to overhead”—many names, but they all refer to the same number.

 Your so-called “bottom line”—officially, your net income, which is found at the very end (or, bottom line) of your profit and loss statement—is your EBITDA less the “ITDA.”
 Just subtract your expenses for interest, taxes, depreciation, and amortization from your EBITDA, and you have your net income: